keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### Subnetting

 - Subnetting is the process of splitting up a larger network into smaller subnetworks.
 - Why we need subnets?
-A gateway router cannot keep too many IPs with it, it's just not practical, that's why we need subnetworks or subnets to split things into smaller chunks and let smaller gateway routers to do forwarding jobs.
+A gateway router for a network (for example, class A network) cannot keep too many IPs with it, it's just not practical, that's why we need subnetworks or subnets to split things into smaller chunks and let smaller gateway routers to do forwarding jobs.

 #### Subnet masks

+Subnet masks are 32-bit numbers that are used to calculate subnet IDs from IP addresses.
+They are usually written out as 4 octets in decimal.

+A subnet mask contains two parts, the first part is a sequence of `1`'s and the remaining part is all `0`'s.

 - How does this work?

-#### CIDR (Classless Inter-Domain Routing)
+#### CIDR (Classless Inter-Domain Routing) notation

+This is a common way to specify the subnet mask of a network.

 ### Network ID